The Airedale Shepherd is a mix between the Airedale Terrier and the German Shepherd. Large in size, the fur of this hybrid is long and rough.

 The other nutritional requirement is fat.
 But too much fat in their diet can also be harmful to their health.

-Individual needs of Airedale Shepherds depend on several factors including age, sex, lifestyle, and much more.
+The individual needs of Airedale Shepherds depend on several factors including age, sex, lifestyle, and much more.

 Sometimes younger Airedale Shepherds require a high-energy diet to keep them active, especially when they live both indoors and outdoors.

 They require a diet rich in protein to regulate their body temperature.
 Young puppies need to eat 3 to 4 smaller meals each day.

 your puppy reaches the 6-month mark, you can reduce the number of times they eat each day to just one or two.

 How Much Exercise Does an Airedale Shepherd Need?

 The Airedale Shepherd has a lot of energy and requires a lot of physical activity.

 This active companion will do well with a yard they can run around in and will accompany you on walks, runs, and bike rides.